 lead a better life is a good book'

-Archbishop Fulton Sheen
+The Venerable Fulton Sheen

-All children grow in love of books from day one in our Nursery.
-From the outset children are taught phonics i.e. the names and sounds of letters and how to segment and blend these to read and spell words.
+Our written language is phonetic....as opposed to pictographic, as in Chinese.
+The 26 letters of the alphabet, alone or combined, make sounds.
+To write down a word you simply have to break it up into its sounds and write down the corresponding letters.
+This is phonics and is the foundation of learning to read.
+Every child is taught to ‘crack the code’.
 Pupils learn to read more irregular words 'on sight' and are taught morphology (how words are constructed with, for example, adding suffixes like '-ing').
 Pupils also learn grammar and punctuation whilst enriching their vocabulary.
 These individual skills are practised and combined, ensuring that pupils become fluent, intelligent readers.

 Pupils are taught the correct pencil grip (the tripod) and learn to form letters and write words that are clear and beautiful, moving on to learn a fluent joined-up style.